mapr/drill-test-framework/README.md

     -n concurrency
        Here `2` queries can execute concurrently.
     -h help
-       Use this option to provide the usage of the command, which includes additional parameters.
+       Use this option to provide the usage of the command, which includes additional options.
 </code></pre>